algolia/docsearch/packages/website/docs/DocSearch-program.md

 ## Support

-We do not provide Algolia support for DocSearch, but for the products that are used by the program.

 Please make sure to **first read the documentation (or [the Algolia one](https://www.algolia.com/doc/)) before reaching out** and take a look at [the Algolia academy](https://academy.algolia.com/trainings).

-For issues related to:
+We do not provide implementation support for DocSearch, but only for the products that are used by the program:

 - The DocSearch library, please report it via [GitHub issues](https://github.com/algolia/docsearch/issues).
 - The Algolia Crawler, reach out [via the support page](https://algolia.com/support).